artificiadrian/import-iphone-media/README.md

 # import-iphone-media

-Import all your iPhone photos and videos to your computer with a single command-line tool.
-Fast, reliable, and cross-platform—no iCloud required.
+A fast, efficient CLI tool that imports photos and videos directly from your iPhone to your computer via USB.
+Preserves original timestamps, skips duplicates, and works without iCloud or iTunes sync.

 ## 🚀 Quick Start

-1. **Connect your iPhone via USB**
+1. Connect your iPhone via USB
-   - On **Windows**: Make sure [iTunes/Apple Devices app](https://support.apple.com/en-us/HT210384) is installed and running.
+   - (If on **Windows**: Make sure [iTunes/Apple Devices app](https://support.apple.com/en-us/HT210384) is installed and running.)
-   - On **macOS/Linux**: No extra drivers needed.
-2. **Unlock your iPhone and trust your computer** if prompted.
+2. Unlock your iPhone and trust your computer if prompted.
-3. **Install and run:**
+3. Install and run:

 ```sh
 uv tool install import-iphone-media  # Recommended